Immunoengineeringlab/neutrophilkinetics-model-with-iABC-fit/README.md

 MATLAB codes to fit the percentage neutrophil data, from various compartments at different timepoints, using iABC algorithm.

-Model equations are coded in the file ìmarrowwithdelay.mî
+Model equations are coded in the file ‚Äúmarrowwithdelay.m‚Äù

 iABC_mice: iABC algorithm to iteratively improve parameter value